The Young Elders

 Realizing this, I intended to ignore the doorbell when it rang a second, more insistent time.

-When I opened the door–prepared to give someone some piece of my mind–I en encountered what can only be described as cast members from a Broadway musical.
+When I opened the door–prepared to give someone a piece of my mind–I encountered what can only be described as cast members from a Broadway musical.
 Before I could fully compose myself, I muttered, “The Book of Mormon,” a remark which both young men obviously heard, but which only momentarily jolted their ear-to-ear grins.

 For an awkward instant, the three of us stood in silence.
 Fortunately, the taller of my two visitors initiated the dialogue.